 Pollen is a gorgeous Mediterranean-influenced, modern European restaurant located in the heart of the beautiful Gardens by the Bay, where you can dine while surrounded by such lush vegetation as olive and fig trees.

 Executive chef Steve Allen puts out meat-free creations for his special, ever-changing vegetarian menu, which features dishes like kale salad and pickled beetroots with chestnut yogurt.

 The best bit?
-After the feast, you get to access the Flower Dome for free and explore the sub 20-degree garden that features a colourful plethora of exotic flora.
+After the feast, you get to access the Flower Dome for free and explore the garden, kept at under 20 degrees Celcius, that features a colourful plethora of exotic flora.

 Think fast food has to always involve meat, meat, and more meat?
 That's definitely not the case with VeganBurg, where an amazing plant-based menu bathes in the limelight.

 Try items like the “Cracked Mayo” (soya patty slathered in egg- and dairy-free mayonnaise) and the “Smoky BBQ” (mushroom patty with barbecue sauce).
 Want something with a local twist?
 There's the “Char-Grilled Satay” dish, which features a soy patty covered in a spice and herb-rich satay (grilled skewered meat) sauce.